 Wealthfront is a robo-advisor service.
 This means that it holds your money and assigns it to pre-arranged portfolios based on your financial preferences.
 These portfolios are, themselves, managed by the firm’s algorithms with broker intervention as the firm sees fit.
 You, the individual investor, make no specific investment decisions yourself.
 As a result, the firm charges no trade-based fees.

 Instead, Wealthfront’s main charge is its commission.
 The firm charges an annual fee of 0.25% of all assets on account.
-This means that if you maintained $10,000 in a Wealthfront account, you would pay $25 each year for this service.
+This means that if you maintain $10,000 in a Wealthfront account, you would pay $25 each year for this service.
 (The goal and promise of this service, of course, is that your portfolio will grow by considerably more than 0.25%, offsetting this monthly fee.)

 There are no other charges for common activities on Wealthfront’s service, including inactivity, deposits and withdrawals.
 Certain niche activities can trigger fees, such as creating a 529 account (which can charge a total fee of between 0.42% and 0.46%).